Expat Life

 Turkish healthcare

-A big consideration for retirees abroad – has also been relatively affordable.
-Being residents we are eligible to go to local hospitals and medical centers which charge one-off fees for different types of treatment, affordable healthcare for residents.
+A big consideration for retirees abroad is Healthcare in Turkey.
+It has also been relatively affordable.
+Residents are eligible to go to local hospitals and medical centers which charge one-off fees for different types of treatment, affordable healthcare for residents.

 Car costs in Turkey